vivekoommen/vivekoommen.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         I'm a fourth-year PhD student at Brown University, working with Prof. George Em Karniadakis in the CRUNCH Group.
-I'm interested in the recent machine learning advancements to tackle real-world problems in physical and engineering systems.
+I'm interested in the recent machine learning advancements to tackle problems in physical and engineering systems.
 My research focuses on neural operators, diffusion models, physics-informed machine learning, and their applications in mechanics, fluid dynamics, and material science.
     design:
       columns: '1'
   - block: collection
     id: papers
     content:
-      title: Featured Publications
+      title: Blogs
       filters:
         folders:
           - publication